smo0ths/UE4CommOpti/README.md

 # SquadOpti
 This is my attempts at helping optimize the game.
-I'll update this thread as time goes on and i learn more about the engine.
-I just want everyone to have the best fps they can without messing with the game and helping devs out with the game, thanks.
+I'll update this as time goes on and i learn more about the engine.
+I just want everyone to have the best fps they can without messing with the game and helping devs out with the game.
+Don't like it? go cry on reddit where your friends are.

 New simple method no need to unpak :)
 Works with any unreal game.